clarkj99/DrJohnsonReact/README.md

 - Remember to create child models with user and encounter
 - Added search bar.
 Loaded user in state, then searched first name and last name using Array.includes().

+2020-01-16

+- process for creating a new encounters form:
+  - create new JSX component for the form (Intake.jsx)
+  - add component to `EncounterEdit.jsx`
+  - initalize in encounter reducer
+  - add fields to component